PatrickMassot/proofs_with_lean/README.md

 This is an English translation of the exercises from the course “Logique et démonstrations assistées par ordinateur” at Paris-Saclay university.
+Those exercises have been designed in collaboration with Frédéric Bourgeois, Christine Paulin-Mohring and Valérie de Clippel.

 It uses Lean and its controlled natural language library [Verbose Lean](https://github.com/PatrickMassot/verbose-lean4/).